-To read comments on Met blogs and fan sites it would be easy to come away believing Sandy Alderson is a synonym of a covetous, grasping, possessive guy with no soft edges, a man who defers to logic and sabermetrics to avoid the warmth that comes with feelings and emotion.
+To read some comments on Met blogs and fan sites it would be easy to come away believing Sandy Alderson is a synonym for a covetous, grasping, possessive guy with no soft edges.
+A man who defers to logic and sabermetrics to avoid the warmth that comes with feelings and emotion.

 The Sandy Alderson popularly typified by many Met fans and the press is not the Sandy Alderson I met at a Binghamton Met game in early September of 2011.